 Training recognitions for Mike include the Den Leaders and Den Leaders’ Coaches’ Training Awards and the Cub Scouter Award; the Scouters’ Training Award as a Cub Scouter, Boy Scouter, Exploring leader and Sea Exploring leader; the Scouters’ Key Award as an Explorer Advisor, Scoutmaster and Commissioner; the Scoutmaster Award of Merit; Commissioner Award of Merit; and other training recognitions.

-Walton is the recipient of the Spurgeon, Bronze Big Horn, Silver Big Horn and Silver Scouter Exploring service awards; received the Division and later District Award of Merit from two separate Districts; is a Silver Beaver holder from the USA and has received similar service awards from the British, Netherlands, Iraqi and a German Scout Association.
+Walton is the recipient of the Spurgeon, Bronze Big Horn, Silver Big Horn and Silver Scouter Exploring service awards; received the Division and later District Award of Merit from two separate Districts; is a Silver Beaver holder from the USA and has received similar service awards from the British, Netherlands, Iraqi, El Salvador and a German Scout Association.

 Mike is also a Wood Badge and Sea Badge holder and is a former National Camping School and National Exploring Instructor graduate and regional leader of the Intercamp Scouters’ Club.